vinc3PO/ebayKleinanzeigenAlert/README.md

 ## Requirements
 * A telegram bot API token and your personal conversation id
 * Python 3
-* click, requests, bs4 and sqlalchemy (arguably sqlalchemy is a little overkill for that purpose)
+* click, requests, bs4, pydantic and sqlalchemy (arguably sqlalchemy is a little overkill for that purpose)

 ## Future Plans